Instead of the milk of human kindness: troubles.

 The information provided on this page should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 The data compiled are for educational uses.

-The main sources are (1) ICD-10 Classification of Mental and Behavioural Disorders by the Word's Health Organisation (WHO), Geneva, 1992, and (2) the Diagnostic and Statistical Manual of Mental Disorders, fourth Edition ( DSM-IV) of 1994, by the American Psychiatric Association (APA), Arlington, VA.
+The main sources are (1) ICD-10 Classification of Mental and Behavioural Disorders by the World Health Organisation (WHO), Geneva, 1992, and (2) the Diagnostic and Statistical Manual of Mental Disorders, fourth Edition (DSM-IV) of 1994, by the American Psychiatric Association (APA), Arlington, VA.
 DSM-IV-TR is a text revision of it from 2000 and replacing DSM-IV.
+In 2013 came DSM-5.
+It is much like its predecessor, DSM-4-TR.

-The material here was compiled by me some years ago.
-Note the reservation set annexed to the survey. - TK, 2011
+The material here was compiled before 2010, in the main.
+Note the reservation set annexed to the survey.

 Below are the main personality disorders (general diagnostic guidelines).
 Each has its own pattern of symptoms (shown further down).
 Moreover, a personality disorder tends to appear in late childhood or adolescence and continues to be manifest into adulthood.
 Hence, diagnoses are not to be held of value for those younger than sixteen or seventeen years.